byt3sage/ReapitConnectSocialite/README.md

 By default, we have three routes - `/reapit/login`, `/reapit/callback` and `/reapit/success`.
 As you may have guessed, one is to send the user to the Reapit Connect login and the other is a callback.
 This provider comes with a default controller which takes care of authenticating the user using Laravel's default user authentication.
 It will then redirect to `/reapit/success` which you can catch in your `web.php` and get information using `Auth::user()`.

 ## Next Up
 I'm actively working on this plugin for a few projects.
 I'm looking at expanding the functionality and creating a specific middleware and API wrapper.
-If you keep your eyes posted on the project board you can see what I'm working on next.
+If you keep your eyes posted on the issue board and the todo label specifically, you can see what I'm working on next.
 Any issues, please use the Github Issue board and I'll look straight into it.
 Any security issues should be reported to me at: jaetooledev@gmail.com

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.